 If the title is valid and the numbers on the home match the title, go to your state agency and use the numbers on it to make sure there are no back taxes, liens, or holds attached to the home.
 In most states, you will need to do this in person.

 If you can’t find the data plate or serial number you may still have a remedy but it will cost money.

-Some states, like Florida, have support agencies that will inspect the home to look for identifying information and establishing documentation to help back a title application.
+Some states, like Florida, have support agencies that will inspect the home to look for identifying information and establish documentation to help back a title application.
 Private title companies may be able to help as well.

 Each state varies, so you will need to contact the state agency that handles titles (see below) to see what the protocol is for unidentifiable mobile homes.

 What to do if there are Liens on a Mobile Home Title

 The is only one good thing about dealing with liens and titles on a mobile home.
 The paperwork is easy to find because liens are usually recorded diligently.

 The bad news is that there is money owed on the home.
 Therefore, the title can’t be transferred to you until those liens are settled.

 If the seller is using the proceeds from the sale to pay off that lien it’s a pretty standard transaction.
 You can get a clear title once the debt is paid (the closing attorney pays that directly to the lender on your behalf).
 Just make sure you use a

 Rent-to-Own, Title Searches, and Liens

 Be very careful with all rent-to-own situations.

 One of our readers told a heartbreaking story about their rent-to-own experience.
 They had purchased a small property in NC with a permanently installed single wide on a rent to own contract.
 The property was valued at $58,000 and they paid 10% down.
 They had an accountant friend look over the paperwork and the title was present and valid.
 A quick title search was done at the county courthouse.